biom8er/phymes/phymes-book/src/phymes-app/ui.md

 ![session plans](../assets/2025-07-05_phymes-app_session-plans.png)

 A list of session plans available to the account.
 Each session is like a different app with different functionality and state.
 Only one session can be activated at a time.
+A schematic of the session plan with all main components is rendered using mermaid.js.
+The mermaid.js script is provided in the footer, and can be modified to create new session plans.

 ### Subjects